 While you are at the desired directory, paste the following command into the command prompt field:

 where example_com.csr and example_com.key would be generated as CSR and Private key files respectively.
 The names of the files can be changed to other values so that they can be easily distinguished further.
+The subject value (-subj) can be specified with or without the quotes.
 Also, it is required to replace next values in the command with those, which are applicable for the domain name in question:

 - CC – 2 letter country code abbreviation.
 Feel free to look up for the correct country code in this online directory;

 - StateName – the name of the state or the city name if there is no state;